zouppen/aoc-2024/log.md

 And there's your answer.

-The second part required to go back to basics about what the computing is, what algoritmic complexity is, and most importantly, what the significance of a single human being is on the timeline of our galaxy and the entire universe.
+The second part required to go back to basics about what the computing is, what algorithmic complexity is, and most importantly, what the significance of a single human being is on the time line of our galaxy and the entire universe.

 So many hours before I got the clue but the answer was 78 lines of